modataconsulting/dbt_ga4_project/docs/__docs__.md

 {% docs sum_event_value %} The sum of all monetary value parameters supplied with an event for a session.
 You can use this context-sensitive metric to capture data that's important to you (e.g. `revenue`, `time`, `distance`). {% enddocs %}

-{% docs session_engaged %} Whether or not (1 or 0) a session lasted 10 seconds or longer, or had 1 or more conversion events, or 2 or more page or screen views. {% enddocs %}
+{% docs session_engaged %} Whether or not (i.e., `1` or `0`) a session lasted 10 seconds or longer, or had 1 or more conversion events, or 2 or more page or screen views. {% enddocs %}

 {% docs event_date %} Date of when the associated page was viewed. {% enddocs %}